Cardinals vs. Cubs Player Props Betting Odds

-Player prop betting options for Cody Bellinger, Paul Goldschmidt and others are available in the Chicago Cubs-St. Louis Cardinals matchup at Wrigley Field on Tuesday, starting at 7:40 PM ET.
+Player prop betting options for Paul Goldschmidt, Cody Bellinger and others are available in the St. Louis Cardinals-Chicago Cubs matchup at Wrigley Field on Wednesday, starting at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!